BRGM/ComPASS/docs/setting_physical_properties.rst

 Setting up physical properties
 ==============================

-As of now some properties can be define on a mesh element or control volume basis other physical properties are defined globally for the whole mesh.
+As of now some properties can be define on a mesh element or control volume basis, whereas other physical properties are defined globally for the whole mesh.

 Regionalized properties
 -----------------------